MileHacker Logo

 Optimal Visit Times

-Braga experiences a Mediterranean climate, with warm, dry summers and mild, wet winters.
+Braga experiences a Mediterranean climate, having warm, dry summers and mild, wet winters.
 Spring (April-May) features temperatures from 10-20°C (50-68°F), with moderate rainfall.
 Autumn (September-October) brings similar temperatures, ranging from 12-22°C (54-72°F), and increased rainfall, especially in late autumn.

 Summer Climate